 - arranging appropriate care, resources or benefits

-- report writing
+- writing reports

-- attending or contributing towards court cases
+- attending or contributing towards court cases.

 Unsociable hours are common, and in certain settings this may include shift work.
 Promotion is possible through specialisation, research positions or managerial roles.
 Ongoing professional development is an important feature of the work.